kickscondor/indieweb.xyz-lang/README.md

 * The `{{lang}}` placeholder is replaced on the site with the language code created earlier.

+Please note: **For any keys which are not included in the translation, the site will default to the English text.** This means that you can translate important pieces and gradually move the site to that language.

 ## URLs for Each Language

 The language code is also used in the URLs for Indieweb.xyz pages.